Court to look anew at health care law birth control rules

 WASHINGTON (AP) — The Supreme Court will consider allowing the Trump administration to enforce rules that allow more employers to deny insurance coverage for contraceptives to women.

 The justices agreed Friday to yet another case stemming from President Barack Obama’s health care overhaul, this time about cost-free birth control.
+The court probably will hear arguments in April.

 The high court will review an appeals court ruling that blocked the Trump administration rules because it did not follow proper procedures.
 The new policy on contraception, issued by the Department of Health and Human Services, would allow more categories of employers, including publicly traded companies, to opt out of providing no-cost birth control to women by claiming religious objections.